worksofindustry/kafka-helm/README.md

 ## Installation Help

-- To use this repo you'll need a working Kubernetes Cluster, Helm and Tiller installed.
+The documentation out there is limited, so here are some tips that'll help you with your install.
+To use this repo you'll need a working Kubernetes Cluster, Helm and Tiller installed.

 - To install to local repo: git clone https://github.com/worksofindustry/kafka-helm.git
 - After adding in your own value.yaml file rebuild the repo running: helm package kafka-helm from on the top level of the directory.